 When you file a VA disability claim, it’s often helpful to provide a buddy statement to support your application packet or appeal.
-You should have someone write a buddy letter for several reasons.
-For starters, to qualify for disability benefits, you need to connect your current condition to an injury or event which was experienced during military service.
-Oftentimes, veterans do not realize the impact a good buddy statement can have on their VA disability claim.
-In fact, a buddy letter is an example of a piece of lay evidence the VA is required to review and take into consideration when determining a claim decision.
+Therefore, you should have someone write a buddy letter for several reasons.
+Moreover, you need to connect your current condition to an injury or event in which you have experiences while in service.
+Oftentimes, veterans don’t realize the impact a good buddy statement can have on their VA disability claim.
+A buddy letter is an example of a piece of lay evidence.
+For instance, the VA uses this evidence to review and take into consideration when determining a claim decision.

-The buddy statement or buddy letter includes important details which could help you build your case.
-You may have heard of it referred to as a “Statement in Support of Claim.”
-So, what should be included in a buddy statement?
-Without a doubt, there must be specific details about the event that caused your service-connected condition.
+The buddy statement includes important details which can help you build your case.
+You may have heard of it as a “Statement in Support of Claim.”
+So, what should you include in a buddy statement?
+Without a doubt, there must be specific details about the event that causes your service-connected condition.
 This can include location, date and details about the incident.

-Typically, there are two types of buddy statements that can be provided to support a claim.
+Typically, there are two types of buddy statements that can support a claim.

-1) Statements written by a friend, spouse, or family member
+1) Letters written by a friend, spouse, or family member

 Let’s take a closer look at the type of information included in each buddy statement.

-Buddy statements can play a critical part for achieving a fair disability rating – one that actually reflects your condition.
-It’s sometimes hard to admit that we have been affected by our time in service.
-Above all, a well written buddy statement is an open and honest description of your experiences.
+In conclusion, buddy statements can play a critical part for managing a fair disability rating.
+Just make sure it actually reflects your condition.
+Because it’s sometimes hard to admit that we have been affected by our time in service, we don’t address our problems.
+Above all, a well written buddy statement is an open and honest description of your past experiences.

 Do you need help understanding which disability benefits you may be eligible for?
-Contact us today to learn how we can help you achieve the benefits you are entitled to for your honorable service to the nation.
+Learn how we can help you achieve the benefits you are entitled to for your honorable service to the nation.
+Contact us today!